 All course materials should be posted in an accessible format.
 We’ve outlined some actions you can take to ensure your courses are accessible to all students.
 In addition, Montclair State has an accessible course syllabus available for download in the Microsoft Word format.
 This follows best practices, as explained below, to ensure this critical document is accessible to all students.

 - Excel: Specify column headers.
 Run the Microsoft Excel Accessibility Checker.
 See also: Make your Excel spreadsheets accessible.
 Use the Microsoft Excel Accessibility Checklist as a guideline.

 - Use the Canvas Accessibility Checker – The Accessibility Checker verifies content created within the Rich Content Editor to check on common accessibility issues.

-- Ally for Canvas is embedded in all MSU Canvas courses and automatically checks for accessibility issues and generates alternative accessible formats.
+- Ally for Canvas is embedded in all Montclair State Canvas courses and automatically checks for accessibility issues and generates alternative accessible formats.
 Ally also guides instructors on how to improve the accessibility of course content.

 - Use Canvas to provide extended time on quizzes for students who need it.

 - Canvas can also allow for differentiated assignments.